jeffsilverm/nbmdt/README.md

 The NBMT is very specific to linux and probably would require a lot of work to port.
 However, one of the things on the roadmap is to be able to nagios plugins.

+    + Version 1.0: Uses subprocesses and scrapes the outputs to gather information about the networks.
+Has the persistent file, the logging at boot, the diagnostic ability, but not the monitoring or logging
+    + Version 2.0: Queries the operating system for more information, monitoring, and logging.
+    + Version 3.0: Supports nagios plugins, and dependencies.